 Here’s a list of penalties associated with cannabis possession in Arizona:

-- Possessing 2.5 ounces to 2 pounds of cannabis is a felony
+- Possessing of up to 1 ounce of cannabis is legal

-- Possessing 2 to 4 pounds of cannabis is a felony
+- Possessing over 2.5 ounces of cannabis is a felony

 In other words — don’t carry more than 2.5 ounces of weed in Arizona!